sokofreta/Search-engine/README.md

 # Search-engine
-This project is an attempt to create a simple bollean search engine.
-The motivataion comes from my undergratitued education course abiut serach engines.
+This project is an attempt to create a simple boolean search engine.
+The motivation comes from my undergraduate education course about search engines.